What is clean eating anyway?

 Some people do really well with rules and strictness around food choices.
 Restrictors need more rules and structure around what foods they can and can not eat.
 They may have more trigger foods and have a difficult time stopping at just one bite.
 Eating clean or stricter eating COULD be helpful.

 Eating clean might also be a good fit if you have elite athletic or body composition goals.
 For example, making weight for an event, achieving sub 8% body fat, or even short-term goals like a wedding in 6 to 12 weeks.
 As goals become more precise so too does the attention to detail.

 Moderators are people that can take a few bites of food and stop.
 They don’t have many trigger foods and have an excellent appetite and hunger awareness.
 Clean eating probably doesn’t make as much sense for them.

 Well, we’re at the end.
 In closing here’s what you can do next

 Clean eating is an oversimplification and can create a false sense of security.
 If I just eat clean it will solve X, Y, and Z problems.
 But this alone doesn’t solve any problems.

 Over the years I’ve coached thousands of people and the vast majority of them already know what to eat.
 They understand that protein and veggies are a good idea and grasp the concept of extra calories are what’s making us fat.

 People already know.
 But that doesn’t mean they do.

 Most of them make the same mistakes over and over again.
 They put food into A and B categories and rely on motivation and willpower to get them to do A and not do B.

 Clean eating is just a belief and nothing more.
-It’s great to create a frameworks and ideas like this.
-But like any “idea” around nutrition you can always use it as a starting place.
+It’s great to create frameworks and ideas like this.
+But like any “idea” around nutrition, you can always use it as a starting place.
 What did you like about it?
 Not like it?
 What did you find easy and challenging?